sparkfabrik/nominatim-openapi/README.md

 Then fork and clone this repo, make your changes, commit and push them on a new branch, finally open a PR against `main` branch of this repo.

 Pre-requisites: [git](https://git-scm.com/), [make](https://www.gnu.org/software/make/), [npx](https://www.npmjs.com/package/npx) (node and npm), [docker](https://www.docker.com/).

+Editable source of OAS is in `src/` folder.
+You can validate it running `make validate`.
+You can bundle it running `make bundle`.

 Please activate the Git Hooks provided in `.githooks/` folder before the first change (hooks are bash scripts).
 You can simply run `make hooks` to activate them.
 - **pre-commit** - validate and bundle OAS spec, compute sha512 checksums.